GabrielNR-Analyst/Guia747-back-end/README.md

 - **Java Development Kit (JDK) 21** Required to build and run the application.
 - **Docker** Used for containerized services or running the application in a Dockerized environment.

+## Test Coverage with JaCoCo

+This project uses [JaCoCo](https://www.eclemma.org/jacoco/) (Java Code Coverage) to generate test coverage reports, allowing you to monitor which parts of the code are coverage by tests and ensure system quality.

+1. Run the tests: `./gradlew test`
+2. Generate the coverage report: `./gradlew jacocoTestReport`
+3. Open the reported located at `build/reports/jacoco/jacocoHtml/index.html`.

 ## Checkstyle

 Checkstyle enforces coding standards by validating the source code against a set of predefined rules.